 Wk 8 of Trinity Term Year 1 Spoken examination for the First Public Examinations.
 Monday Wk 9 of Trinity Term Year 1 Provisional start date of the First Public Examinations.
-12 noon, Monday Wk 0 of Hilary Term Year 4 Deadline for submission of dissertation titles for Faculty Board approval.
+Monday Wk 0 of Hilary Term Year 4 Deadline for submission of dissertation titles for Faculty Board approval.
 12 noon, Friday Wk 10 of Hilary Term Year 4 Deadline for submission of dissertation.
-Dissertations should be submitted to Exam Schools.
 Wk 0 of Trinity Term Year 4 Spoken examination for Chinese language.
 Timetables available about 5 weeks before the oral exams.
-12 noon, Friday Wk 8 of Michaelmas Term Year 4 Deadline for submission of Special Option III: Extended Essays.
-Extended essays should be submitted to Exam Schools.
+Wk 8 of Michaelmas Term Year 4 Deadline for submission of Special Option III: Extended Essays.
+Essays have to be submitted to the office of Institute for Chinese Studies.
 Monday Wk 7 of Trinity Term Year 4 Provisional start date of the Final Honour School examinations.